Lucky Dube: Legacy

 On 21 October 2008, Rykodisc released a compilation album entitled Retrospective, which featured many of Dube's most influential songs as well as tracks previously not released in the United States.
 The album celebrated Dube's music and honored the contributions he made to South Africa.

 The Roots Reggae Library has taken steps to store digital versions of the artist's mbaqanga albums made in the 1980s.
 Five of the six albums have been retrieved; Ngikwethembe Na has yet to be found.

 As one of the first artists to bring African reggae to the mainstream, Dube bridged cultural gaps within the African diaspora.
 What his music did was "[present] a praxis of cross-culturality and visionary possibility".
 Dube gave Africa a voice and put its culture on the global stage by joining the global reggae community.
 Through taking Jamaican music back to its roots, he recontextualized the oppression and political struggles that reggae seeps itself in, bringing the basis of the diaspora back in conversation with the diaspora at large to allow for a more pan-African form of cultural expression.
 Dube's roots reggae brought African people to the table in terms of conversation about the black diaspora by mimicking Caribbean artists' assertions of African authenticity.

 On 22 September 2017, Gallo Records South Africa released a 25-track limited-edition commemorative album titled The Times We've Shared.
 The album features Dube's biggest hits, exclusive performances, and three previously unreleased tracks.

 In Australia, Dube's music has found resonance in remote Aboriginal communities, and his popularity has led him to be called "Bigger than the Beatles" throughout much of central and northern Australia.

+In August 2026, the Mpumalanga Department of Education opened the Lucky Dube Secondary School of Performing Arts for the community of Ermelo.